Lauenen: History

 Tally sticks from Alp Blattiberg (Lauenen municipality), 1786/1815.
 Front: name of entitled person, reverse: notches for cow rights.
 For this alp, there are 87 cow rights divided among 23 owners.

 Lauenen is first mentioned in 1296 as an der Lowinon.
 Lauenen is known as an area with substantial danger of landslides and avalanches, which is the origin of its name (German Lawine "landslide," from Latin labina "slide").

 The oldest trace of a settlement in the area is a single Bronze Age artifact found at Feissenalp.
 Roman coins were found on the Wildhorn and near the village church.
 During much of the Middle Ages, Lauenen was part of the municipality and parish of Saanen.
 After years of negotiations, Lauenen became an independent parish in 1522 and finished building the parish church in 1524.
 When Bern accepted the new faith of the Protestant Reformation in 1528, Lauenen remained by the old faith.
-Finally, in 1556, the Reformation was introduced to this mountain village and they converted.
+Finally, the Bernese authorities enforced the adoption of the Reformed faith in 1556.

 Traditionally the villagers supported themselves by raising crops on the valley floor and raising cattle in seasonal alpine camps.
 In the 1800s the nearby community of Gstaad became an internationally known spa town.
 As tourists flocked to Gstaad, Lauenen became a destination as well and grew wealthy.
 Many of the richly decorated houses in the village were built with profits from the tourist industry.
 In the 1970s the tourist industry in Lauenen changed as visitors bought vacation chalets and villas.